ishan-marikar/ojasen-web/AUTHENTICATION.md

 To use a real email service in production:

 1. Update `lib/email-service.ts` with your email provider's API
-2. Add email configuration to `.env.local`
+2. Add email configuration to `.env`
 3. Update the email sending functions to use the real service